src-d/guide/talent/hiring_process.md

 ### Coding Challenges

-- Every developer who passes the first Skype interview, should complete the coding challege.
+- Every developer who passes the first Skype interview should complete the coding challenge.

 - In case of the Machine Learning team, there is an additional ML task necessary to be solved.